 The outlaw, known for his large nose and thusly most often called “Big Nose George,” was a member of a gang of road agents and horse thieves.

 Reportedly, Frank McKinney wanted to shoot them, but Big Nose George and Frank Tole objected, saying they hadn’t come to kill section men.
 Meanwhile, as the crewman repaired the track, a railroad foreman rode ahead to stop the approaching train and informed the law that the rails had been tampered with.
 Their plan thwarted, the outlaws could do nothing but silently watch as the track was repaired, then after the workers left, rode off.

 In no time, a posse was sent to apprehend the would-be train robbers.
 Two lawmen soon tracked the gang to Rattlesnake Canyon at Elk Mountain, where the outlaws shot and killed them.
-Afterwards, the gang split up, heading in various directions.
+Afterward, the gang split up, heading in various directions.
 After discovering the two dead lawmen, the Union Pacific Railroad doubled their efforts in tracking the murderers and county authorities offered a $10,000 reward for their capture.

 Frank Tole was killed the next month while trying to rob the Black Hills Stage Line.